-The new revenue and lease standards are principles based and interpretation of those principles may vary from company to company based on their unique circumstances.
+The lease standard is principles based and interpretation of those principles may vary from company to company based on their unique circumstances.
 Management will continue to make judgments and assumptions based on our interpretation of the new standard.
-It is possible that interpretation, industry practice and guidance may evolve as we work toward implementing the new revenue recognition standard.
 If our circumstances change or if actual circumstances differ from our assumptions, our operating result may be adversely affected and could fall below our publicly announced guidance or the expectations of securities analysts and investors, resulting in a decline in the market price of our common stock.
-Further, equity investments are now required to be measured at fair value (with subsequent changes in fair value recognized in net income), which may increase the volatility of our earnings.
+Further, equity investments are now required to be measured at fair value (with subsequent changes in fair value recognized in net income), which may increase the volatility of our earnings